Nipunc55/Assesment-Employee/README.md

 To start the backend server, follow these steps:

 1. Navigate to the backend directory:`cd Backend`
+2. Creat .env file and add variable given in env-file
-2. Install the required Node.js modules:
+3. Install the required Node.js modules:
    `npm install`
-3. Run the backend server:
+4. Run the backend server:
    `npm run dev`
 This will start the backend server at port 3000.